As seen in:

 If you want to learn more about listing your education on a resume for electrical engineers, check out this piece: How to Put Education on a Resume [Tips & Examples]

-Need an Electrical Engineering Internship Resume with no Experience to List?
+CheckTips on How to write an Electrical Engineering Internship Resume with No Experience

 The rules for writing an electrical engineering internship resume or an electrical engineering student resume are slightly different from general resume writing principles.

 The first thing you should do is to put your education section above the work experience section.

 If you’re an electrical engineering student, your education is probably your best asset.
 Lead with it and put it right under your resume objective.

 As explained in the section above, provide additional info about your academic experience.